 - Slide in and attach the bench supports to the table legs

-- This will now give you somewhere to attach the 2 benches
+- This will now give you somewhere to attach the two benches

 Skateboard rope swing

 Have you got an old skateboard lying around that you don’t use anymore?
 Don’t throw it away!
 You can use it to build a DIY swing for your garden.
+What more fun could you possibly have during isolation!
 All you need to do is:

 - Discard the wheels

 - Scrape the board with a wire brush and sand it out